All About German Shepherd Dog Breed | Training | Puppy | Food | Care |

 Why is my dog suddenly burping so much?

-Another reason for dogs burp could a food intolerance or allergy.
-If your dog is suddenly burping a lot after eating a certain food, they may be allergic to it.
+Another reason for dogs burping could a food intolerance or allergy.
+If your dog is suddenly burping a lot after eating a certain food, it may be allergic to it.
 Intolerances can also cause stomach pain, diarrhea, and vomiting, so it’s important to take them to the vet if you suspect this is the case.

 Finally, some medical conditions can cause burping.
 If your dog has been burping a lot and it’s accompanied by other symptoms like weight loss, lethargy, or abdominal pain, they may have an underlying health issue.
 Again, it’s best to take them to the vet to get a proper diagnosis.